vinnyhorgan/pesto/docs/modules/pesto.md

 ### pesto.quit

 This callback is called before quitting the application.
-It can be used to perform cleanup work or abort quitting by returning `true`
+It can be used to perform cleanup work or abort quitting by returning `true`.

 ``` lua
 function pesto.quit()